 The rates used for taxing the private use of road fuel for businesses that recover input VAT on the cost of fuel used for private motoring.

-A levy applied from 6 April 2022 to generate additional funding of £12 billion a year for the NHS and social care across the UK.
+A levy applied from 6 April 2022 to generate additional funding of £12 billion a year for the NHS and social care across the UK, increasing NIC rates.
+The levy was withdrawn from 6 November 2022 reducing NIC rates immediately.

 A mechanically propelled road vehicle constructed primarily for the conveyance of goods or burden and designed or adapted to have a normal, maximum weight exceeding 3,500kg when in normal use and travelling fully loaded.